I was brought in as the sole UX/UI Designer to reimagine ElevateIP’s portal from the ground up.

 Faster intake, fewer support tickets

-Within 2 months of launch, the ecosystem showed measurable improvements across usability and efficiency metrics.
+The ecosystem has shown measurable improvements across usability and efficiency metrics.
 Founders completed applications faster, with fewer errors and less frustration, while admins saw a dramatic drop in support requests

 - 26 minutes saved per form, on average